configcat/docs/website/docs/advanced/team-management/team-management-basics.md

 *Permission groups* are collections of permissions.
 They help you organize the permissions into groups that are meaningful to you.
 You can control your *Team members* permissions by assigning them to *Permission groups*.

 Manage *Permission Groups* on the [Permission Groups page](https://app.configcat.com/product/permission-groups) of every Product.

+### 2FA (Two-Factor Authentication)

+Enable 2FA for your team members to increase the security of your organization.
+Go to the [Authentication Preferences](https://app.configcat.com/organization/authentication/) page to enable 2FA.
+You need to be an organization admin to do this.

 ### Auto-assign users